DevlessTeam/docs/services.md

 ->beforeQuerying()->run('mailer', 'sendEmail', ['hello', 'message goes here', 'joe@email.com'])->getResult($state)->succeedWith($state)
 ```

 To use services from within php code, use the ``` execute($service, $method, $params = null)``` method.
 E.g.:

 ```php
 ActionClass::execute('mailer', 'sendEmail', ['hello', 'message goes here', 'joe@email.com'])
 ```

-To use services from within php code, use the
-To use  a module within another , you may use the `run` method within the   Rules section in the  service you will like to use this in .
-EG: `` .
 **TODO:**How the ACLs work and affect the methods and how to use services within other services

 ## Changing the Documentation/Management UI